truecharts/website/docs/manual/SCALE/guides/getting-started.md

 This step may be optional but is recommended for advanced users and/or those who which to assign specific IPs to their SCALE applications.
 We have a full guide explaining the setups on the [MetalLB-Config Setup Guide](https://truecharts.org/charts/enterprise/metallb-config/setup-guide) page on how to setup MetalLB and disable the integrated Loadbalancer.
 Please refer to that page for more info

-## CNPG and Prometheus Operators installation and migration guide for older users
+## CNPG/Prometheus Operators installation and migration guide for older users

 ![CNPG](img/icons/cnpg.png) ![Prometheus](img/icons/prometheus-operator.png)